kmdouglass/ebo/pages/about-the-ebook-of-optics/index.rst

-.. title: About the New Book of Optics
+.. title: About the eBook of Optics
-.. slug: about-the-new-book-of-optics
+.. slug: about-the-ebook-of-optics
 .. date: 2016-11-13 09:42:31 UTC+01:00
 .. tags:
 .. category: